Fonat (Alendronate Sodium)

 Important Warnings

-There are several important conditions and situations where Fonat should not be used, and others where special caution is needed.
+There are several important conditions and situations where Fonat should not be used or requires special medical supervision.

 Who Should Not Take Fonat

-Do not take Fonat if you are allergic to alendronate sodium or any ingredients in the medication, have certain disorders of the food pipe (esophagus) that cause swallowing difficulty, cannot stand or sit upright for at least 30 minutes, have low blood calcium levels, or if your dentist advises you to consult your doctor first.
+Do not take Fonat if you are allergic to alendronate sodium or any ingredients, have disorders of the food pipe that cause swallowing difficulty, cannot stand or sit upright for at least 30 minutes, have low blood calcium levels, or if your dentist advises consulting your doctor first.

 Medical Conditions to Discuss

-Tell your doctor if you have kidney disease, swallowing or digestive problems such as ulcers, dental or jaw-bone problems, are planning dental surgery, currently smoke or have been a smoker, or have any allergies to medicines, foods, preservatives, or dyes.
+Tell your doctor if you have kidney disease, swallowing or digestive problems such as ulcers, dental or jaw-bone problems, are planning dental surgery, currently smoke or have been a smoker, or have any allergies to medicines, foods, or preservatives.

 Pregnancy and Breastfeeding